develephant/redis-module-redoc/CONTRIB.md

 ## Live Build

-You can work on the documentation with a live browser refresh on changes by using the built in webserver in __MkDocs__:
+You can work on the docs with a live browser refresh on changes by using the "preview" server included with __MkDocs__:

 First navigate to the directory that contains the `mkdocs.yml` file and then run: